Jedi census phenomenon

 In some national population censuses which include a question on religious identity, media report numerous respondents giving their religion as Jedi (or "Jedi Knight") after the quasi-religious order in the Star Wars science fiction franchise.
-While a few individuals claim to practice Jediism sincerely, the answer can be also a joke or a protest against the religion question.
-While giving false information on a census form is often illegal, any religion question is sometimes an exception, and in any case prosecutions are rare.
-The Jedi census phenomenon sprang from a 2001 urban legend spread by chain email prior to the separate censuses that year in New Zealand, Australia, and the United Kingdom.
+While a few individuals claim to practise Jediism sincerely, the answer can also be a joke or a protest against the question.
+While giving false information on a census form is often illegal, any religion question is sometimes an exception; in any case, prosecutions are rare.
+The Jedi census phenomenon sprang from a 2001 urban legend spread by chain email before the separate censuses that year in New Zealand, Australia, and the United Kingdom.
 The email asserted that any religion passing a minimum threshold (given variously as 8,000 or 10,000) would be entitled to some form of official recognition.
 Other reasons proffered include "do it because you love Star Wars" or "just to annoy people".
-The 2001 censuses recorded Jedis as 1.5% of New Zealanders, 0.37% of Australians, and 0.8% of Britons.
+The 2001 censuses recorded Jedi as 1.5% of New Zealanders, 0.37% of Australians, and 0.8% of Britons.
 Later censuses there and elsewhere have recorded smaller proportions.
-In some cases any "Jedi" responses are collected under "other" rather than reported separately.
+In some cases, any "Jedi" responses are collected under "other" rather than reported separately.